WordPress SEO: the definitive guide

 - get the most organic traffic to your site.

-When you’re in doubt where to start with updating your site’s content, always give priority to your cornerstone content.
+Always prioritize your cornerstone content when you doubt where to start updating your site’s content.
 Your business relies on them, and they should never go stale!

 2.4.3.
 No outdated cornerstones with Yoast SEO

-Yoast SEO makes it a little easier to keep your cornerstones up to date at all times.
-If you use Yoast SEO on your site, you can mark a post as a cornerstone article.
+Yoast SEO makes it a little easier to keep your cornerstones up to date.
+You can mark a post as a cornerstone article if you use Yoast SEO on your site.
 In doing so, these articles will undergo a more rigorous SEO analysis.
 In addition, they’ll appear in a separate list in your post overview, which makes it easy to browse through them and check if they’re still up to scratch.

-If you’re on Yoast SEO Premium, keeping track of them is even easier.
+Keeping track of them is even easier if you’re on Yoast SEO Premium.
 The Stale cornerstone content filter only shows your cornerstone articles that haven’t been updated in the last six months.
 You’ll find this filter in your post overview.
-If it doesn’t show any posts you’re good, and if there are one or more posts in it, make sure you check and update them!
+If it doesn’t show any posts, you’re good, and if there are one or more posts in it, make sure you check and update them!

 2.4.4.
 Keyword cannibalization

-Keyword cannibalization means you’re eating away your own rankings by creating too many articles for the same or similar keywords.
+Keyword cannibalization means you’re eating away your rankings by creating too many articles for the same or similar keywords.
 For example, if you have a dozen articles on the same topic, search engines don’t know which one they should rank highest.
-As a result, you’ll be competing with your own articles for a high position in the search engines.
+As a result, you’ll compete with your articles for a high position in the search engines.

 If you frequently publish, as we do at Yoast, you’re bound to run into keyword cannibalization issues someday.
-That’s why we’ve created a framework on how to deal with keyword cannibalism.
+That’s why we’ve created a framework for dealing with keyword cannibalism.
 In short, you’ll have to: